Progress on Quantum Discord of Two Qubit states: Optimization and Upper Bound

-It is also shown that such obtained upper bound on the conditional entropy is actually a solution of the stationary conditions of the conditional entropy, when we restrict the measurement direction to a subspace of $\mathbb{R}^3$.
-We hope that our results provide further insight into the problem of quantum discord.
+The presented stationary condition is simple and computationally straightforward, in the sense that it can be stored in a computer and that could be used for doing symbolic and numerical calculations.
+The paper, therefore, can be regarded as a further development in the calculation of the quantum discord for an arbitrary state of two-qubit system.
 The method presented in this paper can be generalized to higher dimensional systems.